Implementing idempotent migration scripts for Neo4j

 Data Validation & Integrity Checks

 Idempotency requires strict schema enforcement before and after ingestion.
 Apply CREATE CONSTRAINT statements prior to migration to prevent duplicate business keys.
-Use SHOW CONSTRAINTS / SHOW INDEXES (or apoc.schema.assert to declaratively reconcile them) to verify index and constraint states.
+Use SHOW CONSTRAINTS and SHOW INDEXES to verify index and constraint states.
 Post-load, execute targeted validation queries that compare source row counts against graph node counts, filtering by the migration_checksum property to isolate the current execution scope.

 cypher